Kingwood was formed by Christians living in West Salem in 1940 out of a midweek prayer gathering.

 What’s in a name?
 “Kingwood” represents our emphasis on the local community.
 “Bible” represents our commitment to hearing from God and sharing his word.
-And “Church” reminds us that we are the family of God in microcosm rather than in competition with other more task-oriented ministries or civic organizations.
+And “Church” reminds us that we are the family of God.

 Kingwood Bible Church was formed by a group of Salem residents who were members of the Dallas Oregon Mennonite Brethren Church.
 Several families began meeting in midweek prayer service in the West Salem home of one of the members in May 1940.
 That fall 27 signed a charter forming a new congregation calling it the West Salem Mennonite Brethren Church.
 In 1941 they built a new sanctuary at 1125 Elm Street.
 They also built a parsonage next door at 1111 Elm Street.